QuarkChain/quarkchain-web3.js/README.md

 1. The addresses in QuarkChain are 24 bytes (48 hex chars)
 2. The transaction object in QuarkChain optionally can have three extra properties than in Ethereum
-   - `fromFullShardId`: 4 bytes fixed
+   - `fromFullShardKey`: 4 bytes fixed
-   - `toFullShardId`: 4 bytes fixed
+   - `toFullShardKey`: 4 bytes fixed
    - `networkId`: 4 bytes or less

 The web3 instance passed into the injection function should manage user accounts and will be used to get account address (```web3.eth.accounts[0]```) and sign transactions (```eth_signTypedData```).
 The Ethereum provider of the web3 instance must support [eth_signTypedData](https://github.com/ethereum/EIPs/pull/712) which is implemented by [MetaMask](https://metamask.io).
 Follow this [doc](https://github.com/MetaMask/faq/blob/master/detecting_metamask.md) to integrate MetaMask.